stormchaserroleplaying/stormchaserRPG/Origins/Cultures/Hordling/index.md

 ## Languages
 You speak, read and write either Goblin or Orc with native proficiency and the other with accented proficiency.

-Choose one other language of your choice.
-You speak, read and write this language with accented proficiency.